ThalesPudim/BankSystemAPP/README.md

 ![image](https://github.com/ThalesPudim/BankSystemAPP/assets/160556088/a9f588c0-8be2-4b98-8fac-709447666aae)

 # Bank APP
-This code is a bank app, based on several virtual banks.
+This code is a bank app Mobile-focused, based on several virtual banks.
 Created and developed in Visual Studio Code! :D

 ## Technology